iaa-so-training/sherlock-tutorial/README.md

 Of the file explorer (left panel), navigate and open any of the notebooks, for example, the simplest one, `tutorials/tess_lightcurves.ipynb`.
 Execute the cells in order.

 ## Executing SHERLOCK on a computational server
-If you managed to have SHERLOCK installed on a server, then you might try any of the full examples that are stored in the folder [full examples](https://github.com/franpoz/WORKSHOP/full_examples).
+If you managed to have SHERLOCK installed on a server, then you might try any of the full examples that are stored in the folder [Full examples](https://github.com/iaa-so-training/sherlock-tutorial/tree/main/Full%20examples).
 To replicate these results, you just have to follow the six command lines as follows:

 ***************************************************************************
 (1) Acquire and prepare the light curves from their online repositories